Leofric (Bishop of Exeter)

 Louis (The Pious)

-Charlemagne lived into his early seventies but after an illness he died and was buried in the basilica that he had built in Aachen.
-Charlemagne was succeeded by Louis the Pious who was the only surviving legitimate son.
+Charlemagne died due to an illness after living into his early seventies.
+He was buried in the basilica that he had built in Aachen.
+Charlemagne was succeeded by Louis the Pious who was his only surviving legitimate son.

 Louis the Pious died leaving the Frankish Empire in a state of civil war due to the continuing disputes over land by his sons.